Cycling Highlights of Slovenia

 Accommodation in Kranjska Gora.

-In the early morning we ride up Vrsic Pass (5316ft/1611m – optional), gradually conquering the 24 switchbacks of what is considered to be one of the most scenic and most challenging mountain roads for cyclists in Europe.
+In the early morning we ride up Vršič Pass (5316ft/1611m – optional), gradually conquering the 24 switchbacks of what is considered to be one of the most scenic and most challenging mountain roads for cyclists in Europe.
 This winding mountain road, following the twists and turns of an earlier trading route, was built for military purposes by Russian prisoners of war during the First World War.
-The border between Italy and Yugoslavia used to run through Vrsic Pass and nowadays the road sets the bar of endurance for eager road cyclists.
-Pause at the top to take some photos and regain your energy with a tasty picnic lunch before descending past 26 switchbacks following the stream of the untamed Soca River, famous for its turquoise waters.
-Soca is one of the few unspoiled rivers in the European Alpine region and its tumultuous waters even provided the backdrop for some of the most climactic scenes in the second installment of the Chronicles of Narnia movie series.
+The border between Italy and Yugoslavia used to run through Vršič Pass and nowadays the road sets the bar of endurance for eager road cyclists.
+Pause at the top to take some photos and regain your energy with a tasty picnic lunch before descending past 26 switchbacks following the stream of the untamed Soča River, famous for its turquoise waters.
+Soča is one of the few unspoiled rivers in the European Alpine region and its tumultuous waters even provided the backdrop for some of the most climactic scenes in the second instalment of the Chronicles of Narnia movie series.

-Reaching the small town of Kobarid we spend the night in Hisa Franko, the exclusive family-run inn and restaurant that is home to the gourmet creations of Ana Ros, whose appearance in Netflix’s Chef’s Table gained her well-deserved worldwide fame.
+If you’re a foodie you can take the opportunity and take a taxi to nearby Kobarid to visit Hiša Franko, the exclusive family-run inn and restaurant that is home to the gourmet creations of Ana Roš, whose appearance in Netflix’s Chef’s Table gained her well-deserved worldwide fame and placed Slovenian cuisine on the global culinary map.
 She also received the title of World’s Best Female Chef in 2017!
 Ana’s philosophy is to use seasonal homegrown and local food, prepared with great attention to detail and spiced with her strong character.
 While dinner is being prepared we taste some of the best wines that sommelier Valter, Ana’s husband, collects in his wine cellar.
-It is no surprise that Hisa Franko was ranked among the top 50 restaurants of the World in 2018!
+It is no surprise that their restaurant was ranked among the top 50 restaurants of the World in 2018 and gained 2 Michelin stars in 2020.

 Ride – easy, 25mi (41km), elevation gain 1900ft (600m)

 This morning don’t forget to try some delicious home-made herbal tea before we drive to the westernmost part of Triglav National Park, the Kolovrat ridge.
 This was one of the main settings for the fierce battles of the Isonzo front during the First World War, which were vividly described in Ernest Hemingway’s novel A Farewell to Arms.
 In the open-air museum you can visit the well-preserved trenches and enjoy the sweeping views of the Alps on the one side and Adriatic sea on the other.
-The perfect setting for another light picnic lunch!
-We continue south along the Idrijca River on rolling terrain surrounded by chestnut forests, towards the picturesque vineyards and rolling hills of Goriska Brda.
+We head south along the Idrijca River on rolling terrain surrounded by chestnut forests, towards the picturesque vineyards and rolling hills of Goriška Brda.
 In a day’s worth of cycling you trade the magnificent Alpine views for the incredible scenery of sun-kissed vineyards and idyllic hilltop villages.
 This hilly region borders the Collio Goriziano region of Italy and resembles Tuscany with a Mediterranean flair.
 It is justifiably famous for growing the finest fruit and wine in the country.

 We visit local wine producers to taste and enjoy some of best world-renowned Slovenian wine, including Cabernet Sauvignon, Merlot and Rebula, the indigenous grape dating back to 13th century.
 Sit down to enjoy some mouth-watering farm-to-table food like home-cured prosciutto and other cold meats, a variety of local cheeses, wild asparagus, olives and home-made olive oil, cherry brandy and blackcurrant jam that you simply can’t say no to.
 Enjoy the company of your charming hosts, who possess that unique blend of Italian and Slovenian temperament and culture that is unique to the region.